 Learning to use an E6B takes practice but is a mark of a knowledgeable aviator.
 Electronic flight computers similar to handheld calculators are available and work quite well, but the well-prepared pilot knows how to use the old E6B, too.
-This instrument is vital to an pilot's knowledge because it gives a mental image of the relationships of performance and winds-something electronic units cannot do.
+This instrument is vital to a pilot's knowledge because it gives a mental image of the relationships of performance and winds-something electronic units cannot do.
+E6B flight computer throughout the country, VHF radio signals are transmitted in all directions, or omnidirectional.
+Any aircraft equipped with a VOR receiver can receive these signals if it is within range.
+Depending on the VOR station's power and the aircraft's altitude, range can be more than 100 miles.
+Information on distance may also be available if both the ground station and aircraft are equipped with distance measuring equipment.